 Growing and expanding outward

 Visual arts instruction was initially started at YES but has expanded, starting in 2007, to include a series of more varied visual arts residencies in partnership with a significant number of organizations and schools.
-A diverse group of organizations, extending into Milwaukee’s at-large community, participated in one of RUACH’s latest residencies, Project: Positive Speech.
+A diverse group of organizations, extending into Milwaukee’s at-large community, participated in RUACH’s latest residencies, Project: Positive Speech and Project: VITAL (Values In The Arts & Life).

 The visual arts residencies have been funded by five substantial grants from the Greater Milwaukee Foundation’s Mary L. Nohl Fund, as well as grants from The Helen Bader Foundation (now Bader Philanthropies), the Jewish Community Foundation of the Milwaukee Jewish Federation, and others.
 Among the highlights of these residencies was the creation of four brilliant mural panels now housed at the Harry and Rose Samson Family Jewish Community Center, under the umbrella of RUACH and the Coalition for Jewish Learning, by students from five Milwaukee Jewish day schools.

-Another major RUACH initiative that grew over time has been the coordination and sponsorship of music residencies and concerts throughout the Jewish community, such as visits to Milwaukee by Israel’s King David String Ensemble and Artists and Musicians for Israel (including the rock-and-soul group Reva l’Sheva); violin virtuosi, Frank Almond, Alexander Shonert, and Robert Davidovici; and instrumentalist Joey Weisenberg and his trio.
+Another major RUACH initiative that grew over time has been the coordination and sponsorship of music residencies and concerts throughout the Jewish community, such as visits to Milwaukee by Israel’s King David String Ensemble and Artists and Musicians for Israel (including the rock-and-soul group Reva l’Sheva); trombonist Megumi Kanda, violinist Jeanyi Kim, and pianist Elena Abend; an ensemble of professional musicians performing an interpretation of Stravinsky’s ‘The Soldier’s Tale;’ the Israeli ensemble, Simply Tsfat; the Philomusica Quartet; violin virtuosi, Frank Almond, Alexander Shonert, and Robert Davidovici; recorder virtuoso Nina Stern, clarinetist Toddy Levy, and percussionist Glen Velez; and instrumentalist Joey Weisenberg and his trio.
 RUACH’s creative movement programs, led by Kate Mann, have included successful Nia classes for adult women at Gilda’s Club–Southeastern Wisconsin and Lake Park Synagogue, as well as classes for youngsters at YES.

 RUACH’s 2010-2011 season included a broadening of RUACH’s efforts to reach out into Greater Milwaukee, including the Creative Arts in the Community Initiative, funded in part by a grant from the Wisconsin Arts Board and The Helen Bader Foundation and led by Project Manager Kate Mann.
 These workshops, primarily offered in music, creative movement, and visual arts, were successful in bringing quality arts instruction to otherwise underserved populations.
 RUACH also produced the successful Milwaukee Jewish Arts Festival, held at the Milwaukee Youth Arts Center in March and April of 2011.
 The Festival, sponsored by the NEA, the Wisconsin Arts Board, and The Helen Bader Foundation, featured the Prometheus Trio, a chamber orchestra, and other gifted artists and speakers.
 Finally, RUACH also administered Shiru La’Shem, Congregation Beth Jehudah’s exciting music initiative, through one of fifteen major grants awarded nationally to a diverse group of synagogues by the Legacy Heritage Fund.